bhupendraparihar/complete-frontend-skilllync/README.md

 # complete-frontend-skilllync

-## Creating html mockup for home page
+## Creating html mockup for home page, you are supposed to use only html, no css for this challenge.

 ### User Story 1: Create a folder name challenge-2, inside that create a file name "index.html"